oclipa/reactjs-cheat-sheet/README.md

 ```

-And finally, in the components that need to access the context, the relevant elements in the `render()` method are wrapped in a `<AuthContext.Consumer />` tag:
+And finally, in the components that need to access the context, the relevant elements in the `render()` method are wrapped in a `<AuthContext.Consumer />` element:

 *Person.js (inherits context from Persons.js)*